Publishing a model creates a hosted tool item that can be run as a custom web tool.

 Note:

 You cannot add or remove parameters from the Manage web tool parameters window.
-For information on adding and removing parameters, see Set variables as model parameters.
+For information about adding and removing parameters, see Set variables as model parameters.

 - Click Expand